Laban Coblentz: The e-Government Initiative

 Shortly after Jackson completed her term as NRC Chairman, Coblentz was awarded a fellowship with the American Political Science Association.
 As part of the fellowship, he was selected by U.S. Senator Joseph Lieberman to work on “The e-Government Initiative” for the Senate Committee on Governmental Affairs, for which Lieberman was the ranking minority member.
 Coblentz designed and spearheaded the project with Kevin Landy, Lieberman's counsel on the Committee, negotiating with Senate rules officials to gain permission for this first-of-kind approach to use the Internet to engage citizens in online interaction, enabling direct public input in planning the electronic government legislation.
 For three months, members of the public were asked to comment on ways in which the federal government could deliver its services more efficiently and effectively via the Internet.
-Coblentz and Landy solicited many of the ideas directly from industry leaders; many others were suggested independently by individual citizens.
-The volume of public response was unprecedented.

 The E-Government Act of 2002

 Coblentz and Landy worked with Lieberman as well as with Senator Fred Thompson (the Committee Chairman) and his colleagues to distil the ideas into a coherent framework.
 Coblentz then prepared the initial draft legislation.
-By this time, Lieberman had been recruited by Vice President Al Gore as his running mate in the U.S. Presidential election, and the e-Government initiative was temporarily set aside; however, after the unsuccessful bid for the presidency, Lieberman introduced the legislation.
+By this time, Lieberman had been recruited by Vice President Al Gore as his running mate in the U.S. Presidential election; after the unsuccessful bid for the presidency, Lieberman introduced the legislation.
 The result was the E-Government Act of 2002, a transformative mandate for using information technology to improve the accessibility and cost-effectiveness of U.S. government services.